-Summary: This step describes the process of splitting the Delivery folder when upgrading AIP Console/AIP Node packages to v. ≥ 1.13.
+Summary: This step describes the process of splitting the Delivery folder when upgrading Console/Node packages to v. ≥ 1.13 from an older release.

 Why is this split required?

 - To allow each Application to have dedicated (DMT) plugins and to therefore avoid a "collision" of plugins across the Applications.

 - Possibility to have multiple versions of plugins running on different Applications

 - Easier to backup and restore the Delivery folder for one single Application

 The designated Delivery folder location will become the "parent" of all the "application delivery folders":